fastly/terraform-provider-fastly/docs/resources/configstore_entries.md

 To change the default behaviour (so Terraform continues to manage the key-value pairs within the configuration) set `manage_entries = true`.

+~> **Note:** Terraform should not be used to store large amounts of data, so it's recommended you leave the default behaviour in place and only seed the store with a small amount of key-value pairs.
+For more information see ["Configuration not data"](https://developer.fastly.com/learning/integrations/orchestration/terraform/#configuration-not-data).

 ## Example Usage

 Basic usage (with seeded values):